Updated on 31/05/2018

 1. Pawon Pasundan

 Ever had a taste of authentic Sundanese cuisine – the food from West Java?
 This is your chance!
 100% halal food and a wonderful setting to dine together with loved ones.
-Though Pawon Pasundan is located in the busy Tuban area of Kuta, once you have entered this restaurant, there is serenity and tranquility.
+Though Pawon Pasundan is located in the busy Tuban area of Kuta, once you have entered this restaurant, there is serenity and tranquillity.
 You can sit down in one of the balé’s situated around a peaceful pond with koi fish and rippling fountains.
 They got set menu’s with fish, meat, and vegetarian options.
 You can also order dishes separately and share everything together like a traditional Indonesian rijsttafel.

 2. Warung Nikmat

 This family restaurant is open for breakfast and lunch, Indonesian style.
 Home-cooked Javanese food, halal and delicious!
 The friendly ladies behind the display make your plate for you right before your eyes.
 Just simply point at the food that looks good to you and off munching you go.
-Everything is halal, so no need to worry whatsoever.
+Everything is halal, so no need to worry.
 Warung Nikmat is always packed with locals and you know – where the locals go, the food is great, and it is cheap, too.

 3. The Halal Boys

 The Halal Boys is a funky, hip food truck, stationed on the trendy Petitenget Road in the most happening part of buzzing Seminyak.
 It is easy to spot their big yellow bus and the name already reveals that the food is a 100% halal.
-Serving delicious middle eastern food like lamb and/or chicken (yes, you can do both) over rice, cooked with rich flavors and spices of which the specific recipes remain secret.
+Serving delicious middle eastern food like lamb and/or chicken (yes, you can do both) over rice, cooked with rich flavours and spices of which the specific recipes remain secret.
 Not to be missed!

 4. Queen’s Tandoor